Restaurant Listings

 AMERICAN

 It goes without saying that whiskey is the big draw at High West.
 But don’t overlook the excellent cuisine here, which is designed to pair with whiskey.
-Eclectic fare like five bean and tomatillo chili, burnt ends poutine, Niman Ranch Iberian pork schnitzel, and elk and Wagyu beef bourguignon beckons hungry guests to this modern-day saloon.
-And because no one can live on whiskey alone, there’s also a hearty selection of wines, spirits, cocktails, beers, and more to enjoy inside or out on the sprawling patio.
+Eclectic fare like Utah elk ragù, bison chorizo tacos, steelhead trout, schnitzel, Sardinian couscous, and fresh-cut rosemary fries beckons hungry guests to this modern-day saloon.
+There’s also a hearty selection of wines, spirits, beers, and more to enjoy inside or on the sprawling patio.
 703 Park Ave, 435-649-8300, highwest.com $$$ L D O

 JAVA COW CAFÉ & BAKERY